hillaryychan/COMP3141/notes/05_Effects-and-State.md

 ## IO

 Sometimes we need side effects.
-We need to perform I/O, to communicate with the user or hardware We might need effects for maximum efficiency (but usually internal effects are sufficient)
+We need to perform I/O, to communicate with the user or hardware.
+We might need effects for maximum efficiency (but usually internal effects are sufficient).

 Haskell's approach is to be ***pure by default, effectful when necessary***